-- be appropriate to the task being performed; - provide suitable hand protection against any known or foreseeable hazards related to the task; and - allow the wearer to effectively complete the task while using them.
+- be appropriate to the hazards of the task being performed; refer to LP Glove Selection Awareness for guidance on hand protection specific to certain tasks; - provide suitable hand protection against any known or foreseeable hazards related to the task; and - allow the wearer to effectively complete the task while using them.

-If gloves cannot be worn because it creates an additional hazard within the execution of the task, it needs to be documented on the Field Level Hazard Assessment along with any additional mitigative actions taken to reduce the potential for a hand injury.
+If gloves cannot be worn because it creates an additional hazard within the execution of the task, it needs to be documented on the Hazard Assessment along with any additional mitigative actions taken to reduce the potential for a hand injury.